palolili23/tidyverse_workshop_oscr/README.md

 You can access and use the materials for this workshop in two ways:

-- Use [RStudio Cloud](https://rstudio.cloud/), a cloud-based version of R and RStudio available through your browser.
+A. Use [RStudio Cloud](https://rstudio.cloud/), a cloud-based version of R and RStudio available through your browser.
 To joint the workshop, please _sign up for a free account_ on Rstudio Cloud before the workshop.
-We will send the link to the project during the workshop.
+The link to the workshop is [this](https://bit.ly/2Bvq6ap).

-- Work directly on your computer, you will be able to download the project with the data and scripts before the session.
+B. Work directly on your computer, you will be able to download the project with the data and scripts before the session.
 In this case, please install the following:

   - &#x2714; A recent version of R (~3.6), which is available for free at [cran.r-project.org](https://cran.r-project.org/)